loda-lang/loda-programs/README.md

 ```
 Usage:             loda <command> <options>
 Core commands:
-  evaluate <file>  Evaluate a program to a sequence
+  evaluate <file>  Evaluate a program to a sequence (use -t to set the number of terms)
+  minimize <file>  Minimize a program and print it (use -t to set the number of terms)
   optimize <file>  Optimize a program and print it
-  minimize <file>  Minimize a program and print it (use -t to set the number of terms)
-  dot      <file>  Export a program as dot (Graphviz) format
   generate         Generate a random program and print it
-  test             Run test suite
 OEIS commands:
   mine             Mine programs for OEIS sequences (use -i to use a non-default matcher)
   match    <file>  Match a program to OEIS sequences (use -i to use a non-default matcher)
-  check   <seqID>  Check a program for an OEIS sequence
+  check  <seq-id>  Check a program for an OEIS sequence
   maintain         Maintain all programs for OEIS sequences
 Options:
   -l <string>      Log level (values:debug,info,warn,error,alert)